+BUSINESSES help

-BUSINESSES help our economy grow but must also contribute to the common good and reflect our values and priorities.
+our economy grow but must also contribute to the common good and reflect our values and priorities.

-A Catholic Framework for Economic Life FAMILIES AND INDIVIDUALS.
+FAMILIES AND INDIVIDUALS.
+Every

-Every person has a responsibility to respect the dignity of others and to work to secure not only their own rights but also the rights of others.
+person has a responsibility to respect the dignity of others and to work to secure not only their own rights but also the rights of others.
 Families can raise children with an ethic of service and passion for justice.